10 Best Peso Sense Ipon Challenge StoriesApril 2, 2021

-Now that New Year is fast approaching I know most of you are pondering upon your 2018 goals and resolutions.
+With Quarter 1 done, I know most of you are pondering upon your 2021 goals and resolutions.
 Most of the time, to save an x amount of money is top of the list.

 Through the years I stumble upon #IponChallenge stories that inspired me the most.
 Stories that provided a new technique or approach on how to save money fast.

 So today I decided to gather in one single post all the best testimonies from our ka-Peso.

 Hope you will learn something new in this post.
 Thank you to Peso Sense for creating such an amazing page that teaches Filipinos the value of saving.
 For proving that small amount of money saved regularly works!

 This is the very first how to budget story that led me to Peso Sense’ Facebook Page.
 The sender shared how she and her husband manage their finances on a monthly basis.
 The idea of a wallet organizer is A-MAZ-ING, following the Envelope Method.

 I also noticed how in the end the sender shared that the very first account they put money into is their Savings.
 They set aside 20% of their income to save and budget the rest on the other categories.
 Paying yourself first before anything/anyone else!

 If you feel inspired by this budget story you can start by buying an organizer just like in the photo above.
 The sender mentioned she got it at National Bookstore.
 Once you have the organizer ready, list down your budget categories.

 Budget categories are the very items you will allocate the money with.
 Below are some budget categories for your reference: